-HbA1c can be considered “on target” when the diabetes is is well controlled.
-On the other hand, diabetes may be considered poorly controlled when the HbA1C is above target, particularly when above the target by at least 1%.
+HbA1c can be considered ‘on target’ when the diabetes is is well controlled.
+On the other hand, diabetes may be considered poorly controlled when the HbA1C is above target, particularly when above the target by more than 1%.

 Each medication will typically reduce HbA1c by around 0.7% or so (Acarbose a little less).
 Insulin and other injectable anti-diabetic medication may reduce the HbA1c by more than the oral medication.